Deep inside a mountain, Stockholm’s new bus terminal seeks to reconcile green ambitions with the demands of safety.

 This tension is visible in Stockholm’s Slussen project.
 What was once a busy traffic junction is being transformed into a vibrant public space, complete with new parks, squares, and waterfront areas.

 For the people of Stockholm, Slussen has always meant two things: transportation and construction.
 Thousands of people pass through each day on their way to work, school, or home.
 The renovations, which have been ongoing for years, include new bridges, waiting areas, and now a new underground bus terminal, unlike anything Sweden has seen before in size and complexity.
-Stockholm’s new bus terminal is being built 400 meters underground and 25 meters into the Katarinaberget mountain.
-The project combines innovation, safety, and design.
+Stockholm’s new bus terminal is being built 25 meters into the Katarinaberget mountain and the project combines innovation, safety, and design.
 Workers blasted and removed 300,000 cubic meters of rock over 2.5 years to make room for the terminal.

 Mats Öhrn, project manager at Bravida, emphasises the challenges of building such a structure underground: